Congratulations! You’ve published your first low-content book or maybe your tenth!

 I suggest creating a business account with Facebook and inviting your personal account friends to like your business page.
 Find Facebook groups that allow businesses to join but be careful most groups will not allow you to post your products.
 It is more for connecting with potential customers, not showing off your new book.

 If you haven’t started using this, do it now!
 This one is probably my favorite because once you get traffic to your book, the customers can see exactly what they are buying.
-I Have a step-by-step tutorial on how to set this up here.
+I have a step-by-step tutorial on how to set this up.
 It takes I little bit of time for this one, but it is well worth it.

-So what is A+ content?
+So, what is A+ content?
 It’s the “look inside” the visual details page of your book.
-This gives your Amazon page a personal flare, a way to show your potential customers who you are and what they a purchasing.
+This gives your Amazon page a personal flair, a way to show your potential customers who you are and what they a purchasing.
 “Never Judge a Book by Its Cover”, as the old saying goes, but that’s exactly what we do.
 A+ content is a boost to your awesome cover.

 With all of these tips, you must get creative.
 I have noticed people love funny, beautiful, and quirky things.
 The possibilities are endless.